-This Turkish style Homemade Tomato Soup With Fresh Tomatoes is to die for and outdoes store-bought in every way!
-It is made using fresh tomatoes and a few other wholesome ingredients.
+This Turkish Tomato Soup, Domates Corbasi is to die for!
+It is made with fresh tomatoes and a few other wholesome ingredients.
 What’s even better is that it only takes a few minutes to make!
-Jam-packet with delicious buttery smoky flavors and extremely creamy textures, the perfect soup awaits!

 First, we need a roux; a combination of butter and flour.
 When these two ingredients are combined, they are cooked until they get a nice brown color.
 This slight browning helps add a ton of buttery and smoky flavors to the soup.